Error List Window

 Filter which entries are displayed, and which columns of information appear for each entry.

-To display the Error List, click View / Error List, or CTRL+\+E.
+To display the Error List, on the View menu choose Error List.

 To sort the list, click any column header.
 To sort again by an additional column, hold down the SHIFT key and click another column header.
 To select which columns are displayed and which are hidden, choose Show Columns from the shortcut menu.
 To change the order in which columns are displayed, drag any column header to the left or right.